In situ characterization of laser-induced strong field ionization phenomena

-To account for NSDI and the RESI processes in ionization dynamics, we implement a semiclassical model for calculations of the $W_{NSDI}(E(t))$ and $W_{NSE}(E(t))$ rates \cite{Bergues_NSDI_NatComm_2012}.
-In the nutshell, we calculate the probability of ionization - $P(t_i)$ in the time window $[t_i \; t_i+dt]$ within an optical cycle of period - T, $P(t_i)=W(E(t_i))\bar{P}(0\leq t\leq t_i) dt = W(E(t_i)) \exp{[-\int_0^{t_i} W(E(t'))dt']} dt $, where $W(E(t_i))$ is an instantaneous ionization rate Eq. \ref{inst_ionization_rate} and $\bar{P}(0\leq t\leq t_i)=\exp{[-\int_0^{t_i} W(E(t'))dt']}$ - is the probability that no ionization occurred in the $[0 \; t_i]$ time window.
-For each ionization time, we calculate the classical trajectory of electron within an oscillating field $E(t)=A \cos{(\omega t)}$, the return time - $t_r$ and return energy $E_k(t_r)$.
-Note, that in semiclassical picture, upon ionization the electron wavepacket emerges from the tunnel barrier with a momentum coordinates, $p_{\perp}$, perpendicular to classical trajectory direction (in the atomic units) \cite{DELONE_ionization_atoms_JOSA1991, Ivanov_Anatomy_J_Mod_Opt2005}:
+To account for NSDI and the RESI processes in ionization dynamics, we implement a semiclassical model for the calculations of the $W_{NSDI}(E(t))$ and $W_{NSE}(E(t))$ rates \cite{Bergues_NSDI_NatComm_2012}.
+In the nutshell, we calculate the probability of ionization $P(t_i)$ in the time window $[t_i \; t_i+dt]$ within an optical cycle of period T, $P(t_i)=W(E(t_i))\bar{P}(0\leq t\leq t_i) dt = W(E(t_i)) \exp{[-\int_0^{t_i} W(E(t'))dt']} dt $, where $W(E(t_i))$ is an instantaneous ionization rate Eq. \ref{inst_ionization_rate} and $\bar{P}(0\leq t\leq t_i)=\exp{[-\int_0^{t_i} W(E(t'))dt']}$ is the probability that no ionization occurres in the $[0 \; t_i]$ time window.
+For each ionization time, we calculate the classical trajectory of electron within an oscillating field $E(t)=A(t) \cos{(\omega t)}$, the return time $t_r$ and return energy $E_k(t_r)$. $A(t)$ is a slowly varying envelope of the pulse that is assumed to be constant within a time scale of one optical period (the so-called slowly varying envelope approximation (SVEA) \cite{Diels_Ultrafast_2006}).
+In semiclassical picture, upon ionization the electron wavepacket emerges from the tunnel barrier with a momentum coordinates, $p_{\perp}$, perpendicular to classical trajectory direction (in the atomic units) \cite{DELONE_ionization_atoms_JOSA1991, Ivanov_Anatomy_J_Mod_Opt2005}: